-- Divide into teaching, research, and service - Write using the Provost/President as the audience - Main chance to describe items that a person cannot understand from one line in the vitae - Should focus on what has been done at UHCL - Don't be modest (but don't go over the top) - Look at examples from somebody who has submitted since 2020 - Have somebody read it over before sending it in - Look at each part of your Annual Reviews for ideas on what to include - You signal how important something is by the amount of time you spend to discuss it - If tables help you explain your information, use them (and may save room by putting Table into Appendix) - Can have introduction and conclusion to narrative
+- Focus on how you meet the criteria for Promotion and Tenure. - Discussions that do not relate to the criteria and do not provide context do not need to be included or can be greatly de-emphasized. - Also, you may want to see if you can move any items in your narrative into an Appendix. - Divide into teaching, research, and service. - Write using the Provost/President as the audience. - Main chance to describe items that a person cannot understand from one line in the vitae - Should focus on what has been done at UHCL. - Don't be modest (but don't go over the top). - Look at recent examples. - Have someone read it over before submitting. - Go back to your Annual Reviews. - If tables help you explain your information, use them (and may save room by putting Table into Appendix). - May choose to have an introduction and conclusion to your narrative.